ungaunga/ihris-documentation/docs/developer-resources/controlling-the-package-build-process.rst

 The resulting debian package (in <tt>pkgs/DEB/</tt>) must be [[Managing the Debian Repository|manually uploaded to the repository]].

-'''Note:''' there is a bug in the build process.
+ **Note:**  there is a bug in the build process.
 I designed it to follow all the paths for MODULES so it could be run in a top-level tree.
 However, since the Demo site module includes a <tt>../../..</tt> path (which you should change to <tt>/usr/share/i2ce</tt> at the time of build), it will try to traverse those directories as well.
 This behavior will be fixed, but, for now, you can safely break out of the build after it has built the demo package.

-'''Note:''' At this point, build-i2ce will build all modules and there is no way to specify a single module to build.
+ **Note:**  At this point, build-i2ce will build all modules and there is no way to specify a single module to build.
 Since I initially intended build-i2ce to be run automatically by [[Continuous Integration|Continuum]], this wasn't a concern.

 = Special Paths =